barandenizkorkmaz/cs-docs/docs/data-structures/chp1-lists-and-the-collections-framework/chp1-lists-and-the-collections-framework.md

     }

-    private Node<E> tail = null; // We store tail (but not head) private int size = 0; // Number of nodes in the list
+    private Node<E> tail = null; // We store tail (but not head) private int size = 0; // Number of nodes in the datastructures.list

-    public CircularLinkedList() { } // Constructs an initially empty list
+    public CircularLinkedList() { } // Constructs an initially empty datastructures.list

     // Access methods
     public int size() {